 The review by Public Health Wales [PDF], published in February 2018, gave an open and honest overview of the challenges facing sexual health services in Wales, and made a number of recommendations to address these.

-In April 2018, the Welsh Government confirmed its commitment to improving sexual health services in Wales, and the Cabinet Secretary for Health set a two-year timeframe to implement the recommendations of the review.
+In April 2018, the Welsh Government confirmed its commitment to improving sexual health services in Wales, and the Minister for Health set a two-year timeframe to implement the recommendations of the review.

-Work is now underway on determining the specification of a national data collection system and an audit tool has been developed for Local Health Boards to assess their current provision to inform their improvement plans.
+Work is now underway by the Welsh Government on determining the specification of a national sexual health data collection system.
+They are also working with Local Health Boards to assess their current provision and to inform local improvement plans.

 What we’re doing